 The proposed plan is based on an ideal beach profile which contains 350 cy of sand to -10 ft NAVD.
 The ideal volume represents a healthy beach section with sufficient sand to maintain a dune and withstand storm-induced erosion.
 In addition, the nourishment profile is designed to withstand average erosion over an ~10-year period.
-The historical annual loss rate is estimated to average ~2.0 cy/ft/yr (CSE 2007, Kana & Gaudiano 2009); however, losses since 2008 have averaged ~19.3 cy/ft/yr.
+The historical annual loss rate is estimated to average ~2.0 cy/ft/yr, (Kana and Gaudiano 2001, CSE 2007), however losses since 2008 have averaged ~19.3 cy/ft/yr.
 The higher rate is a function of the time interval, which captures the maximum beach losses associated with spreading of the 2007 shoal (and nourishment) sand, but does not yet capture significant gains of the approaching shoal.
 The proposed borrow source is well removed from the active littoral zone and Dewees Inlet.
 Therefore, the proposed nourishment will add a new supply of sand to the Isle of Palms system.
-The proposed nourishment volume is expected to have an estimated ten-year life under normal erosion patterns; however, hotspots created by inlet effects may reduce the life of nourishment in some locations.
-The proposed project would create a wider beach then the 2008 project with the intent of providing longer-term shore protection.
+The proposed nourishment volume is expected to have an estimated ten-year life under normal erosion patterns; however, hot spots created by inlet effects may reduce the life of nourishment in some locations.
+The proposed project would create a wider beach then the 2008 project, with the intent of providing longer-term shore protection.

-The Applicant expects changes in the shoals of Dewees Inlet to follow similar patterns as the 2008-2014 period.
-Presently, the inlet configuration is similar to the 2008 condition with a large shoal recently attached and the inlet channel deflected to the south.
-Since 2008, monitoring has confirmed a large-scale channel avulsion event, which resulted in reorientation of the Dewees Inlet channel and a release of a large sand mass as a discrete shoal event.
+The applicant expects changes in the shoals of Dewees Inlet to follow similar patterns as the 2008-2014 period.
+Presently, the inlet configuration is similar to the 2008 condition, with a large shoal recently attached and the inlet channel deflected to the south.
+Since 2008, monitoring has confirmed a large-scale channel avulsion event which resulted in reorientation of the Dewees Inlet channel and a release of a large sand mass as a discrete shoal event.
 The shoal migrated from the outer delta between 2008 and 2015 and is presently the shoal that is attaching to the beach.
 Two smaller shoal events built from the 2007 shoal attachment event, attaching in 2009 and 2010.
-The Applicant expects at least one additional shoal-bypass event is likely to occur over the next 8-10 years (Gaudiano & Kana 2001).
-Sand presently on the shoal platform off the central project area is expected to migrate landward and add to the supply of visible sand on the beach.
+The applicant expects at least one additional shoal-bypass event is likely to occur over the next 8-10 years (Gaudiano and Kana 2001), and sand presently on the shoal platform off the central project area is expected to migrate landward and add to the supply of visible sand on the beach.
+The applicant anticipates these influxes of sand will provide a reasonable dry-beach buffer along the project area.
+However, localized erosion hot spots may develop at some point in time within ten years after nourishment.
+The applicant plans to conduct detailed annual surveys of the beach, inlet, and shoals so as to develop sediment budgets and identify developing problems before they threaten property and community infrastructure.
+Results of annual monitoring will be submitted for review to regulatory agencies.